spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 # Prerequisites

 - An installed Private Cloud Gateway (PCG).
+Review the [Install and Manage MAAS Gateway](/clusters/data-center/maas/install-manage-maas-pcg) for guidance.

 - At least one preconfigured MAAS cloud account with credentials.